plusserver/rancher-icinga/README.md

 ## Getting started

-You will need a running Icinga2 and https://github.com/Nexinto/check-rancher.
+You will need a running Icinga2 that uses https://github.com/Nexinto/check-rancher.
 See examples/rancher.conf for how to configure the check_rancher commands.
+(You can configure alternative check commands using the XXX_CHECK_COMMAND environment variables
+(see below).

 ## Configuration